EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 SpecDeepMap Menu
 ================

-Launch QGIS and click the enmapbox icon in the toolbar to open the EnMAP-Box.
+Launch QGIS and click the EnMAP-Box icon in the toolbar to open the EnMAP-Box.
 In the EnMAP-Box GUI you can find the SpecDeepMap application in the algorithms in the **EnMAP-Box Processing Algorithms**.

     .. figure:: img/specdeepmap_menu.png